Being Proactive in a Post-FSMA World

 The bottom line is that you need to be covering all of your bases when it comes to being proactive in preventing food contamination.
 Adding preventative measures like replacing existing cord drops and cordsets with anti-microbial wiring devices and electrical cable is an inexpensive step down the path to FSMA compliance.

 Do you have questions about anti-microbial electrical products?
-Contact us!
+Contact us or download our Food & Beverage Solutions Guide!